-During recent years, competitiveness of tourism enterprises has become the most dominant issue of the tourist sector (Peters et al., 2008).
-Radical changes in the marketplace have a major influence on the ability of tourism SMEs (hereafter SMTEs) to compete effectively.
-Due to the global economic crisis combined with natural disasters such as the recent eruption of Iceland's Eyjafjallajokull volcano; Ireland's tourism industry is currently facing numerous economic and strategic challenges.
-These include a weakened demand from domestic and overseas markets1.
-In late April 2010, The Central Statistics Office (CSO) released its full report showing figures for domestic tourism in 2009.
-The report shows that there was a clear deterioration in demand for Irish tourism during 2009, with each quarter increasingly underperforming the previous one when compared to the same period in 2008.
-This is combined with factors such as the high labour-intensity of the tourism industry, low productivity, seasonality of business, and high environmental dynamism (Fáilte Ireland, 2009).
-Consequently, the international competitiveness of Ireland's tourism firms is coming under severe strain2; especially with the emergence of new, more affordable tourism destination alternatives (e.g., Eastern Europe).
+Overall, the immediate future is looking rather bleak; with industry reports warning that it could take as long as 2014 before Ireland's level of overseas visitors returns to what it was in 2008, and 2015 before there are as many domestic trips taken as there were in 2008 (ITIC 2009).
+In late April 2010, a report released by the Central Statistics Office (CSO) showed that there was a clear deterioration in demand for Irish tourism during 2009, with each quarter increasingly underperforming in comparison to the same period in 2008.
+Factors such as the high labour-intensity of the tourism industry, low productivity, seasonality of business, and high environmental dynamism (Fáilte Ireland, 2009) have all contributed towards this underperformance.
+The international competitiveness of Ireland's tourism firms is subsequently coming under severe strain, particularly smaller firms; especially with the emergence of new, more affordable tourism destination alternatives (e.g., Eastern Europe).